deusExMac/dirWalker/README.md

 2) search for files/directories and
 3) displays the differences between two directories and synchronize their contents.

+Any custom behavior can be added by providing the Visitor class.

 Exporting the a directory structure in html is the default operation.
 The general idea is to offer an convenient way to browse/navigate the directory/files
 Works also for network mapped drives (more testing needed though).